ILLGrenoble/webx-dev-workspace/README.md

 This ensures that the WebX Router has a valid WebX Engine executable.

 To build and run the WebX Router, run the VSCode Launch Command <em>Launch and Debug WebX Router</em>.
 This will compile the webx-router executable and launch it.
-It should be correctly configured to communicate with the WebX Session Manager and launch the locally-built WebX Engine.
+It should be correctly configured to spawn Xorg and run Xfce4 processes and launch the locally-built WebX Engine.

-The WebX Session Manager is built and launched similarly: run the Launch Command <em>Launch and Debug WebX Session Manager</em>.
-Again the Session Manager should be correctly configured to authenticate users, launch Xorg and run Xfce4.

 ### Testing the full WebX server stack